 About Fenris Games

 Fenris Games are: Ian and Jo Brumby, two brothers from the wilds of Lincolnshire.
 We’ve been working as professional industrial modelmakers since 1986 and have been involved with wargames and RPGs since 1976.
 The company was created in 1988 as a Postal Roleplaying Game moderator/publisher: the games WYRDWORLD, CHILDREN OF A MORNING STAR, MMCII and TIMEWARS won a number of industry awards and will form the basis for much of our upcoming scenery and miniatures ranges.
 Everything from post-apocalyptic anthropomorphism to pre-colonial Native American mythology and near future cybernetics will be involved at some point; hopefully there’ll be enough crossover potential for most of our stuff to suit other games and genres.
 99% of everything Fenris say, make, and do is handled by Ian (Jo still works full-time as an industrial modelmaker, sculpting for Fenris - and others - on a part-time basis) and as such, like most one-man bands, spare time is extremely limited.
 We try to make a post run at least twice a week, but sometimes workload prevents this.
 Our webshop should auto-email you a confirmation of order and a notice of shipping, but please note that these communicaions are only a general indicator and not a guaranteed date of posting.
 Turnaround of orders will depend entirely on stock levels, delays from suppliers (both from imports and from those few things we do outsource, like metal casting), time of year (resin casting in the hottest months is necessarily curtailed) and the occasional real life emergency (loss of limbs, shark attack, meteor strikes and staying home waiting for a plumber) .
-Typical, current order turnaround time is 14 days from receipt to processing, though this will hopefully fall again before too long.
-We do employ a second resin caster on a part-time basis when workload and cashflow allows, and work with a pool of approximately 20 freelance sculptors, but we’re by no means a huge company despite all efforts to appear otherwise.
+Typical, current order turnaround time is 21 days from receipt to processing, though this will hopefully fall again before too long.
+We work with a pool of approximately 20 freelance sculptors, but we’re by no means a huge company despite all efforts to appear otherwise.
 Emails, PMs on forums and social media, and carrier pigeon messages will all be answered eventually but inevitably there may be some delays.

 • Ian Brumby